Advanced Dental Technology & Comforts - Schenectady, NY • Capital District

 We understand that some dental procedures can be uncomfortable, especially if you struggle with dental anxiety or have a physical problem that makes it difficult for you to sit still for extended periods of time.
 Depending on the nature of the work you need to have done and your level of anxiety, we may offer nitrous oxide sedation (“laughing gas”), oral conscious sedation, or IV sedation.
 Our goal is to help you get through your appointment with as little stress and as much comfort as possible.

 Sleep Apnea Therapy

 Obstructive sleep apnea is a dangerous disorder that disrupts normal breathing patterns at night.
 It can lead to perpetual exhaustion, trouble concentrating, and systemic health risks.
-To help you cope with sleep apnea, our doctors can design a custom oral appliance.
+To help you cope with sleep apnea, Dr. Page can design a custom oral appliance.
 It will gently reposition your jaw at night, thus helping to promote unobstructed breathing and more restful sleep.
 We can also provide lifestyle tips to help minimize the impact of your sleep apnea.